Lanae Mullane, ND’s

 Warnings

-Do Not Take If: You have allergies to any of the supplements, or have a medical condition, especially related to prostate health, without consulting a healthcare provider.
+Do Not Take If: You have known allergies to any of the included ingredients or underlying medical conditions such as liver disease, bleeding disorders, or kidney issues without first consulting a qualified healthcare professional.

 These statements have not been evaluated by the Food and Drug Administration.
 Any products and informational content displayed on this page are not intended to diagnose, treat, cure, or prevent any disease.